Ethanol and Methanol

 Methanol and ethanol are alcohol variants.
 Methanol contains only one carbon and ethanol contains two carbon in each molecule.
 Both substances can be used as energy sources, but methanol primarily serves as a research subject, and its use as a motor fuel has been mostly phased out in the United States.
 The position of ethanol is greater, although its future as an automotive fuel is still unclear.
-Both of them may sound similar, look similar and even both are alcohol but that where its similarity ends.
+Both of them may sound similar, look similar and even both are alcohol but that is where its similarity ends.
 There are some very significant differences and they have different characteristics, applications, and effects.
 Mistaking the two may have very negative effects, potentially.

-It is a colourless liquid and a principal ingredient in alcoholic beverages like wine, beer, etc. Ethanol is also known as ethyl alcohol.
+It is a colorless liquid and a principal ingredient in alcoholic beverages like wine, beer, etc. Ethanol is also known as ethyl alcohol.
 Ethanol is also an ingredient in a range of products, from personal care and beauty products to paints and varnishes to fuel, as it can readily dissolve in water and other organic compounds.
 Currently, the most widespread use of ethanol is as a gasoline additive.
 Manufacturing of solvents, plastics, medications, perfumes, antibacterial gels, and cosmetics are other industrial applications.

 Properties of Ethanol and Methanol